How to Create a Welcome Email Sequence (5 Emails That Work)

 Yes you do.
 Oh please.

 Email 1: Deliver the lead magnet.
 Add one line about what's coming next.
-Done.
+Done in 5 minutes.

 The Metrics That Tell You It's Working